 The first video of this project, dedicated to the city of Montréal, was shot entirely during the summer of 2016.

-Montréal has experienced many changes for the past 30 years.
+Montréal has experienced many changes over the past 30 years.
 Immigrants from all over the world have chosen this city as a new home which makes it an international city full of eclecticism.

-Montréal has many spots to capture its skyline line from, which is very helpful for photography, the most notorious places are Parc Jean Drapeau, the Old Port (from the Clock Tower), and the Mount Royal hill.
-And for those who are not afraid of heights there is an observation deck located on the 46th floor of the Place Ville Marie building that offers 360-degree view of the city.
+Montréal has many spots to capture its skyline line from, which is very helpful for photography, the most notorious places are Parc Jean Drapeau, the Old Port (from the Clock Tower), and Mount Royal Hill.
+And for those who are not afraid of heights, there is an observation deck located on the 46th floor of the Place Ville Marie building that offers a 360-degree view of the city.